bahrus/xtal-state/README.md

 ```

-## Transcribing state to/from the address bar [TODO]
+## Transcribing state to/from the address bar

 ### Parsing

-xtal-state-transcribe is another web component that helps with parsing and generating the mapping between the address bar url and the history.state object.
+xtal-state-parse is another web component that helps with parsing and generating the mapping between the address bar url and the history.state object.
 It relies on the regular expression [named capture group enhancements](https://github.com/tc39/proposal-regexp-named-groups) that are part of ES 2018.
 Only Chrome supports this feature currently.

 [XregExp](http://xregexp.com/) is a library that inspired this spec, and that can provide a kind of polyfill for browsers that don't support named capture groups yet.
 The code checks if this alternative library is present.
 If not, it uses the native regexp native function.
 [TODO]

 Syntax: